Accenture/mercury-nodejs/README.md

 IT modernization is like moving into a new home.
 It would be the opportunity to clean up and to improve for business agility and strategic competitiveness.

-Composable architecture is gaining visibility recently because it accelerates organization transformation towards a cloud native future.
+Composable architecture is gaining momentum because it accelerates organization transformation towards a cloud native future.
 We will discuss how we may reduce modernization risks with this approach.

 # Composability